FidgetYou/CIS322/README.txt

 All your base are belong to SQL.

-Sorry, I didn't get to Step 6 of this assignment.
+This folder just has the preflight.sh file and this README.txt file.

+Preflight.sh    Sets up a database (if it is initiallized and running) for this project.
+                Creating the tables and copying the files to the wsgi folder.
+                The file is typically ran like this: bash ./preflight.sh <dbname>

 I think everything else is working.

-Except that requests that have been approved or denied don't dissapear.
+...
+Don't quote me on that though.